Abdelhay-Z/MOJ-DB/README.md

 # MOJ-DB
-A database of Arabic historical subword
+A database of Arabic historical subwords

-MOj-DB.rar
+Under LICENSE-CC-BY-NC-ND-4.0